 The whole set of handle system spins super freely and smoothly thanks to the dual bearings inside.
 You’ll love how smoothly this grinder spins.
 It makes you enjoy grinding coffee beans manually.
 Overall, it is an outstanding experience.

 The Burr Quality

-Timemore Chestnut C2 is equipped with a 38 mm stainless steel conical burr set and dual bearings, and the click grind adjustment, which are usually found in the more expensive burr grinders.
+Timemore Chestnut C2 is equipped with a 38 mm stainless steel conical burr set and dual bearings and the click grind adjustment, which are usually found in the more expensive burr grinders.

 The burr set is sharper and more aggressive than the ceramic burrs.
 Moreover, dual bearings ensure fluency and consistency.
 All of these help the C2 produce more uniform coffee grounds and higher grinding efficiency.

-In 2022, Timemore introduced the new Chestnut C3, which uses their patented S2C burr set and have many improvements.
+In 2022, Timemore introduced the new Chestnut C3, which uses their patented S2C burr set and has many improvements.
 Here is our hands-on Timemore Chestnut C3 grinder review.
 If you want to know their differences, check this Timemore C3 Vs C3 comparison.